Twins vs. Mariners Prediction

-The Twins will send Pablo Lopez to the mound for Saturday’s contest against the Mariners.
-The Mariners will counter with Bryce Miller.
-With the Twins listed as a road favorite and the total sitting at 7.5 runs, what is the best bet from Minnesota?
+The Twins will send Joe Ryan to the mound for Sunday’s series finale against the Mariners.
+The Mariners will counter with Luis Castillo.
+With the Twins listed as a road favorite and the total sitting at 7 runs, what is the best bet from Seattle?

 Game Matchup & Betting Odds